When you buy through our links, we may earn a commission. Learn more.

 Going up hills

-The only time it required some pedal assistance is when I was riding up hills.
+The only time it required some pedal assistance was when I was riding up hills.

-I’m pretty light, and even on super steep hills the bike was able to maintain 8 mph with regular pedaling.
+I’m pretty small, and even on super steep hills, the bike could maintain 8 mph with regular pedaling.

 I just let the motor do its thing and the resistance felt similar to pedaling a regular bike on a level road.